microsoftgraph/msgraph-sdk-powershell/src/Mail/Mail/docs/v1.0/Update-MgUserMailFolderMessageAttachment.md

   - `[Id <String>]`: Read-only.
   - `[ContentType <String>]`: The MIME type.
   - `[IsInline <Boolean?>]`: true if the attachment is an inline attachment; otherwise, false.
   - `[LastModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
-  - `[Name <String>]`: The attachment's file name.
+  - `[Name <String>]`: The display name of the attachment.
+This does not need to be the actual file name.
   - `[Size <Int32?>]`: The length of the attachment in bytes.

 INPUTOBJECT <IMailIdentity>: Identity Parameter